Kit/ConvertKitSDK-PHP/README.md

-# ConvertKit SDK PHP
+# Kit SDK PHP

-The ConvertKit PHP SDK provides convinient access to the ConvertKit API from applications written in the PHP language.
+The Kit PHP SDK provides convinient access to the Kit API from applications written in the PHP language.

 It includes a pre-defined set of methods for interacting with the API.